kubedb/website/content/docs/platform/v2026.3.30/selfhost-setup/install/cloud-demo.md

   version: v2026.3.30
 ---

-# Deploying AppsCode Platform: Cloud Demo
+# Deploying KubeDB Platform: Cloud Demo

-Welcome to the AppsCode Platform's "Cloud Demo" deployment!
-Follow these steps to deploy the AppsCode Platform in Cloud Demo mode.
+Welcome to the KubeDB Platform's "Cloud Demo" deployment!
+Follow these steps to deploy the KubeDB Platform in Cloud Demo mode.

 ### Prerequisites